boogiebogus/powersuit/readme.md

 The answer by Credible, a small civilian lawfirm company that became an armed private military when the invasions began.
 When they got hold of one of the Mongoose powersuit units stolen from the UAAF, they have developed and sent in a single weapon platform utilizing the 9×22mm Parumpudicum and 12 gauge rounds respectively.

 The purpose was to use weaponry often picked up by the Tyrant forces and a common sidearm by all modern military forces that have become notorious for destroying shields at greater foes.
 The combination has proved effective and began immediate production within the month, thus leading to the birth of the Jackripper hybrid machine gun.
+Two weapon systems in one.
 The shotgun carries a 40-shell drum which brings extreme need for high maintenance at its 640rpm.
 The 9mm carbine fires at 1200rpm only, using 6 thirty round magazines.

 Protip: The Jackripper can perform extremely well against low to mid-tier demons.